Great Basin & Upper Mojave Desert

 Spoon 2014: Quantitative, Qualitative, and Collaborative Methods: Approaching Indigenous Ecological Knowledge Heterogeneity

-Nuwuvi Knowledge-to-Action: Promoting Southern Paiute Government-to-Government Consultation and Resource Management in the Spring Mountains National Recreation Area and Desert National Wildlife Refuge, Nevada
+Nuwu/Nuwuvi Knowledge-to-Action: Promoting Southern Paiute Government-to-Government Consultation and Resource Management in the Spring Mountains National Recreation Area and Desert National Wildlife Refuge, Nevada

 Project Duration: 2010-2012

-This project funded by the Southern Nevada Public Lands Management Act (SNPLMA) and administered by The Mountain Institute created a government-to-government consultation method for seven nations of Nuwuvi (Southern Paiute) and the U.S. Forest and Fish and Wildlife Services.
+This project funded by the Southern Nevada Public Lands Management Act (SNPLMA) and administered by The Mountain Institute created a government-to-government consultation method for seven nations of Nuwu/Nuwuvi (Southern Paiute/Chemehuevi) and the U.S. Forest and Fish and Wildlife Services.
 It is also generated a proposed collaborative resource stewardship plan for two protected areas.
 The project utilized a series of meetings at the protected areas and on native lands with a Working Group of tribally designated representatives and tribal governments.
 Ecological knowledge was also collected using ethnographic techniques with expert knowledge holders, who also served on a resource stewardship advisory committee that conducted forest surveys.
-Finally, at the appropriate time of year multi-generational families were invited to both protected areas to harvest pine nuts in pinion-juniper habitats, tell stories, and transmit the native language.
+Finally, at the appropriate time of year multi-generational families were invited to both protected areas to harvest pine nuts in pinion-juniper habitats, tell stories, and transmit the Native language.